What Drives Innovation? People, Culture, Empathy, And Data

-Business today, he said, struggle with having to get a lot of things right: the customer experience, figuring out where the world is going, where technology is going, etc. But as long as the company’s purpose and mission are clear to everyone who works there, the right decisions should be crystal clear.
+Business today struggle with having to get a lot of things right: the customer experience, figuring out where the world is going, where technology is going, etc., he said.
+But as long as the company’s purpose and mission are clear to everyone who works there, the right decisions should be crystal clear.

 What else is needed for smart decisioning?
 Data, Nadella said.

 “The greatest asset that everyone in this room has is the data,” he said.
 “But it is sometimes locked up in silos.
-But if [you] unlock the data and enrich the data … you can optimize outcomes.”
+If [you] unlock the data and enrich the data … you can optimize outcomes.”

 Going back to the importance of culture, Nadella emphasized the importance of changing the mindset from “know it all” to “learn it all” in order to drive innovation and, ultimately, business outcomes.